Feeling Angry at God: Wrestling, Hurting, and Finding Hope

 Read More

-I’m So Overwhelmed and I Don’t Know Where to Start!
+So Overwhelmed and Don’t Know Where to Start!

-I’m So Overwhelmed and I Don’t Know Where to Start!
+So Overwhelmed and Don’t Know Where to Start!

 If you find yourself lying awake at night, replaying conversations or worrying about the next day—you’re not alone.
 Google searches for anxiety and depression peak between 11 PM and 2 AM, especially on Sunday nights.
 It’s often the only time we’re quiet enough to hear just how overwhelmed we are.
 And in that moment, many of us turn to our phones—not for distraction, but for answers.
 We scroll through advice from strangers, therapists, or anyone who seems to understand what we’re feeling.
 We're not just looking for tips; we're reaching for relief, connection, and some kind of hope that maybe—we're not alone in this.